enzuru/enzuru/README.md

 Follow me on GitHub to keep track of my contributions to various Lisp user space codebases!
 Development on the GNU operating system itself is limited to the official mailing lists for each project.

-## You can get Lisp user space running tonight
+## Get Lisp user space running tonight

 Are you interested in having an advanced Lisp-based workstation that you can hack live to suit your needs?
 Getting started is easy: